 The True Cost of Missed Appointments in a Private Practice

-By prioritising the reduction of missed appointments, practices can reclaim significant revenue and spend more time on their patients rather than on administrative recovery.
+To mitigate this, successful clinic managers treat cancellations as a key performance indicator (KPI) to be managed.
+This involves a combination of better communication, stricter policies, and the right technology.
+By prioritizing the reduction of missed appointments, practices can reclaim significant revenue and spend more time on their patients rather than on administrative recovery.

 Why Do Patients Cancel Appointments?